MrBooks36/Infinite-Parkour-datapack-updater/README.md

-# Infinite Parkour Datapack Installer
+# Infinite Parkour Datapack Updater
 An updater for the Infinite Parkour Datapack.
 This is required to play any versions of Infinite Parkour past V0.1.2.

 # Install Instructions